CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

       type: TitleBlock
     subtitle: Refining My design skills
     text: |
-      A service is a live website which i have made a one-to-one replica.
+      An example of a website with a clean and simple layout
     actions:
       - label: Get started
         url: /